romanvm/kodi.simple-requests/Readme.md

 Not supported:
 * File upload.
+* Persistent Session objects.
+Since Python's built-in **urllib.request** does not support keep-alive connections, persistent sessions do not make much sense in this case.

-With the limitation listed above it can serve as a drop-in replacement for **requests**.
+With the limitations listed above it can serve as a drop-in replacement for **requests**.

 Example:
 ```python